Stagflation: What It Is and Why Retirees Should Care

 “Stagflation is a double whammy for retirees, who now have to pay for things (via inflation) and likely have lower savings if the markets continue to do poorly,” says Blanchett.

 In periods of stagflation, it can be difficult for retirees to maintain their lifestyles without drawing more money from their retirement savings accounts.
-With the stock markets down, retirees can no longer absorb inflation with rising investment accounts as they did in the past, says Dann Ryan, managing partner at Sincerus Advisory.
+With stock markets down, retirees can no longer absorb inflation by relying on rising investment accounts as they did in the past, says Dann Ryan, managing partner at Sincerus Advisory.

-Even when inflation hit a 40-year high in 2022, retirees had rising stocks to provide a cushion.
+Even when inflation was high, retirees had rising stocks to provide a cushion.
 That meant they could continue to spend at the same rate without worrying about paying more at the grocery store.

 “In the past few years, retirees could meet inflation by taking on riskier assets like growth stocks or having higher equity exposures,” says Ryan.
 “Those opportunities might go away.”
 After all, stagflation could be bad for both stocks and bonds, he says.

 As a result, Ryan says retirees may need to pay more attention to how much they draw down from their retirement accounts; they should make sure they are closer to the 4% withdrawal rate during periods of stagflation.
-Retirees may also need to rein in spending and change their lifestyle to handle an uptick in prices for goods and services.
+Retirees may also need to rein in their spending and adjust their lifestyle to cope with rising prices for goods and services.

 If you are nearing retirement or on the cusp of exiting the workforce, you may want to reconsider that for now, especially if you can continue working.
-If you plan to work in retirement, Blanchett says to do something that can cover your bills without accessing your savings.
+If you plan to work in retirement, Blanchett says to find a job that can cover your bills without needing to access your savings.

 The longer you can wait to draw down from your retirement savings account, the better off you’ll be.